uselagoon/lagoon/docs/using-lagoon-the-basics/docker-compose-yml.md

 `x-environment`:

-1. Here you can set your local development url.
+1. Here you can set your local development URL.
 If you are using pygmy, it must end with `.docker.amazee.io`.
 2. If you want to exactly mimic the production environment, uncomment `LAGOON_ENVIRONMENT_TYPE: production`.
-3. If you want to enable xd-ebug, uncomment `DEBUG_ENABLE: "true"`.
+3. If you want to enable Xdebug, uncomment `DEBUG_ENABLE: "true"`.

 `x-user`: